jthorniley/pyusb2ax/doc/source/usb2ax.rst

     Where the device is located.
 E.g.
     the default (0) represents /dev/ttyACM0
   :type device_id: integer
-  :param fix_sync_read_delay: If true, we will ensure at startup
+  :param fix_sync_read_delay: If True, automatically ensures
-    that all connected dynamixels are configured correctly for using the sync_read command.
+    that all connected dynamixels are configured correctly for using :py:func:`sync_read`.
+If this is False and :py:func:`sync_read` is called on a servo which is badly configured, an exception may be raised.
   :type fix_sync_read_delay: boolean

 .. py:function:: write( servo_id, parameter, value )